Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

 ### Callback Utilities:

 **Teacher forcing**
-* teacher forcing is whispering actual word as input into decoder instead of previous predict word. with randomness of one two
+* teacher forcing is whispering actual word as input into decoder instead of previous predict word with some randomness

 **Clipping gradients**:
-*  Gradients can vanish because they they are continuously multiplied by numbers less than one.
+*  Gradients can vanish because they are continuously multiplied by numbers less than one.
 This is called the vanishing gradient problem.

 * It has little effect on learning, but if you have a "bad minibatch" that would cause gradients to explode for some reason, the clipping prevents that iteration from messing up your entire model.

 **Early Stopping**

-* The authors of *Show, Attend and Tell paper* observe that correlation between the loss and the BLEU score breaks down after a point, so they recommend to stop training early on when the BLEU score strats degrading or stops improving.
+* The authors of *Show, Attend and Tell paper* observe that correlation between the loss and the BLEU score breaks down after a point, so they recommend to stop training early on when the BLEU score starts degrading or stops improving.

 ### Training in Stages

-In first stage, model is trained with encoder part freezed i.e only decoder weights allowed to be updated for faster training.
-Model was run with batch of ```25``` images for 12 epoches using ```Adam()``` optimizer with  learning rate of ```4e-04```
+In the first stage, the model is trained with encoder part froze i.e only decoder weights allowed to be updated for faster training.
+The model was run with a batch of ```25``` images for 12 epochs using ```Adam()``` optimizer with a learning rate of ```4e-04```

 **Results**:
 epoch | train_loss | valid_loss | topK_accuracy | bleu_metric | time